Partial and Full Dentures

 The developmental process of a denture takes a few weeks and several appointments.
 Here’s the process you can expect:

 - Make a series of impressions of your jaw and take measurements to relate to one another and to see how much space is in between the chewing surface.

-- Create models, wax forms and or plastic patterns in the exact shape and position of the denture to be made.
-Try in model several times and the denture will be assessed for color, shape and fit before final denture is cast.
+- Create models and wax forms in the exact shape and position of the denture to be made.
+Try on model several times and the denture will be assessed for color, shape and fit before final denture is cast.

 - Adjustments will be made as necessary.

-If you find yourself needing dentures or thinking about them, please think of us.
-We'd love to help you create the perfect fitting dentures to fit your needs.
+If you find yourself needing dentures or thinking about them, please think of McGlone Dental Care, we’d love to help you create the perfect fitting dentures.